fastrgv/AdaGate/README.md

 ------------------------------------------------------------
 ### controller settings
-If the need arises, copy the file "default_settings.txt" to "settings.txt".
+If the need arises, copy the file "docs/default_settings.txt" to "data/settings.txt".
 Then you can manually edit the floats that define the sensitivity for mouse, keyboard, gamepad & joystick, as well as forward speed of the avatar.
+EG: Forward speed was recently increased by 25%; if you prefer the old speed, change the first value from 1.0 to 0.75.

 ------------------------------------------------------------